 The vapour then passes through our custom oversized gin basket which contains the specially chosen botanicals.
 This is where the magic happens turning the alcohol and water vapour into gin!
 After it picks up the aroma and flavour from the botanicals we condense the vapour into a liquid and out comes the gin!

-Juniper from Macedonia, Corriander Seed from Western Australia and the world’s finest Madagascan Vanilla beans (over $2,000 per kg!) give our gin its wonderful smooth taste.
+We also use Corriander Seed from Western Australia, Cardamom from India and the world’s finest Madagascan Vanilla beans (over $2,000 per kg!) for our base gin recipe.

 Once the gin is finished it is aged and then we infuse the gin to give it its colour.
 This is done using: